 Our Top Picks at a Glance

-1. Best Overall: Hisense 70-Pint Dehumidifier
+1. Best Overall: Hisense 50-Pint Dehumidifier with Built-In Pump

 What We Like